gnyrfta/gameboy/README.md

 ## Todo

 ### Menu and fractal program
-- Make cursor faster.
+- [X] Make cursor faster.
+Did this, but later removed the cursor from the main menu.
+The trick is to only rewrite the pixels in the + where the cursor just was.
+Also, increments by 3 px instead of one per loop.
 - Blank screen and delay for a second or so before launching fractal program, so the menu doesn't look like its 'eaten' from below.
-- Figure out why only the contours of the set are showing - why is the inside of the figure black instead of max colour?
+- [X] Figure out why only the contours of the set are showing - why is the inside of the figure black instead of max colour?
 - Implement cursor in fractal program, so that you can escape the program.
 - Add more colours to the fractal program.
 - Rotate 'Mandelbrot' text on menu to the same orientation as the fractal program.